SEPTEMBER 19-OCTOBER 29

 - Jazz Storytime with Jodi

 Don’t forget it’s important to read every day.
-Track the books you read as part of our 1000 Books Before Kindergarten program to earn a t-shirt or as part of the Summer Challenge for other prizes!
-We look forward to seeing you again.
+Track the books you read as part of our 1000 Books Before Kindergarten program to earn a t-shirt.
+When we can safely offer face-to-face storytimes, we will return to the schedule below.
+We look forward to seeing you and your little one again!

 INFANTS TO 18 MONTHS